Print

 Mushrooms and Scallions

-1. In a small pan over medium heat, add mushrooms, soy sauce, mirin and sugar.
+1. Cook the mushrooms.
+In a small pan over medium heat, add mushrooms, soy sauce, mirin and sugar.
 Cook until the mushrooms have absorbed the liquid (about 1-2 minutes).

-2. Turn the heat off and transfer to a bowl.
+2. Cool to room temp.
+Turn the heat off and transfer to a bowl.
 Let cool to room temperature and mix in scallions.
 Set aside.

 How to Shape Onigiri

-1. Grab a sheet of nori and cut it into thirds.
+1. Cut the nori sheets.
+Grab a sheet of nori (dried seaweed sheet) and cut it into thirds.
 Set aside.

 2. Place a small bowl of water in your prep area.
-Wet your hands with water.
-This is to prevent the rice from sticking to your hands.
+Wet your hands with water before handling the rice.
+This is to prevent the rice grains from sticking to your hands.

-10. Set it on a plate and repeat the same steps until all the rice is used.
-Serve.
+7. Repeat.
+Set the finished onigiri on a plate and repeat the same steps until all the rice is used.
+Serve hot or at room temp.

 Furikake Onigiri

-1. Sprinkle desired amount of furikake seasoning on the cooked rice and mix well.
+1. Mix furikake with rice.
+Sprinkle desired amount of furikake seasoning on the cooked rice and mix well.
 Shape rice into triangles or balls and serve.

 Nutrition